 Figure 2 contains a selection of the semantic rules of the program semantics related to the marshaling of values.
+See Appendix B for a full set of rules.

 The rules of the core language are standard.
 Whenever an integer is created (int), it is always originally labeled L. Variables are retrieved from the labeled heap using lookupL in var.
 If-statements (if-true and if-false) evaluate the conditional expression and based on the result select which branch to take.
 The branch taken is evaluated in a security context of $\varsigma \sqcup \ell$ and the returned value is raised to l , where l is the label of the result of the conditional expression.